Luthaf/rascaline/docs/src/get-started/installation.rst

 Installation
 ============

-You can install rascaline in different ways depending on which language you plan to use it from.
+You can install featomic in different ways depending on which language you plan to use it from.
 In all cases you will need a Rust compiler, which you can install using `rustup <https://rustup.rs/>`_ or your OS package manager.